graphql-rules/graphql-rules/docs/rules/03-fields-output/output-semantic-names.md

 }
 ```

 Whoever sees the type `Meeting` for the first time will be guessing what is exactly stored in the `bodyHtml` field.
 While backend developers can add a description to fields it is much easier and more clear to have a name that doesn't require additional explanation.
-A name that clearly communicates its domain meaning. Но черт возьми, можно же поле в АПИ назвать `description`, а в базе пусть хранится как `bodyHtml`, тогда и без документации все понятно.
+A name that clearly communicates its domain meaning.
+So in the database it can still be `bodyHtml` while in API it will have nice and concise `description` field with a proper `HTML` type saying everything without additional explanations.